 An Post, appointed by the Minister for Communications, Climate Action and Environment, is the sole agent for the sale of TV licences to the public.
 An Post maintains a database of both licensed and unlicensed household and business addresses which is checked and updated regularly.

 It goes to the Department of Communications, Climate Action and Environment, who provide approximately 85% to RTÉ to carry it out its Public Service Media commitments.

 A further 7% is paid to the Broadcasting Authority of Ireland for the operation of the Broadcasting Funding Scheme, TG4 also receives €9.24m per annum and An Post is also paid approximately 6% of the fee in respect of TV licence collection activities.

 Back to top

 The majority of RTÉ’s activities are of a public service nature.
 The cost of providing these services, however, exceeds the amount of licence fee revenue which RTÉ receives.
 As a result, RTÉ engages in commercial activities to bridge the funding gap.

-At the beginning of each year RTÉ publishes a Statement of Commitments to our Audience.
+Each year RTÉ publishes a Statement of Commitments to our Audience.
 To view the RTÉ Statement of Performance Commitments Reports Click Here